cvhariharan/cvhariharan/README.md

-5499 is the average of all the even 4-digit numbers.
+180000 is the approximate number of entries in The On-Line Encyclopedia of Integer Sequences as of November 2010.